stratis-storage/stratis-docs/content/stratis-rootfs.md

 works quite well.

 ### `/etc/fstab` or `.mount` files
-We now also provide a systemd service to manage setting up devices in /etc/fstab.
+We now also provide a systemd service to manage setting up non-root filesystems in /etc/fstab.
 For devices that require a passphrase or are critical for a working system, the following line can be used:

-`/dev/stratis/[STRATIS_SYMLINK] [MOUNT_POINT] xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID],x-systemd.after=stratis-fstab-setup@[POOL_UUID]`
+`/dev/stratis/[STRATIS_SYMLINK] [MOUNT_POINT] xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID],x-systemd.after=stratis-fstab-setup@[POOL_UUID] 0 2`

 The absence of `nofail` here is due to the fact that `nofail` causes the boot to proceed prior to a successful mount.
 This means that passphrase prompts